 The Indiana Academy Nurse’s Office is located in Wagoner Hall room 155 and encompasses the healthcare needs of all Academy & NECP Students (illness/injury/medication/etc.).
-The nurse’s office is staffed with one full-time registered nurse (RN) and one full-time licensed practical nurse (LPN).
+The nurse’s office is staffed with two full-time registered nurses (RN).
 The nurse’s office is open Monday to Friday from 8:00 a.m. to 5:00 p.m.
-The office phone number is (765) 285-7360.
+The office phone number is 765-285-7360.

 If a NECP student becomes ill while at school, he/she must check in with the nursing staff in Wagoner Hall prior to leaving school for home.
 Unexcused absences may be given if the student does not follow this procedure.
 If a school nurse is unavailable, the student should inform the front desk that he/she is ill and going home.

 If a NECP student becomes ill at home, the parent/guardian must call the nurse’s office to report the illness on the morning of the absence.
 Students who are home ill and miss more than 3 consecutive days of school will need a medical statement from their physician to return.

 The nursing staff does not have any jurisdiction over BSU or Burris classes and therefore cannot excuse students from those classes.
 Students are encouraged to follow the policy for those particular classes.

 IMPORTANT: The Academy has a new medication policy, effective August 2017.